james-yf/Uni/cs2521/Notes/COMPILATION.md

   }

 ```
-> There is more output than shown, as `stdio.h` needs to be handled, but for simplicity this shows how our written program is modified
+> There is much more output than shown above, since `stdio.h` needs to be handled, but for the sake of simplicity, the chosen snippet of output shows modifications to our code.

 ## 2. Compilation: